RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.4_authpolicy.md

 We can lock down the service entirely and only let authenticated users access it.

 <blockquote>
-<i class="fa fa-terminal"></i> Apply a new authentication policy with the following command:
+<i class="fa fa-terminal"></i> Apply a new authentication policy and service entry with the following commands:
 </blockquote>

 ```
  sed "s|keycloak-sso-shared.apps.cluster.domain.com|$SSO_SVC|" ./istio-configuration/policy-boards-jwt.yaml | oc apply -f -
 ```

-This specifies the requirements for traffic to the boards service to have a JWT with specific properties.
+The policy specifies the requirements for traffic to the boards service to have a JWT with specific properties.
 It looks like this:
 ```
 apiVersion: authentication.istio.io/v1alpha1
 kind: Policy